holliskuang/Listy.dev/README.md

 <p>A web app that utilizes Spotify's API in order to generate curated Spotify playlists of the songs/artists you keep on repeat.
 <ul>
-<li>Have you ever wondered what your top songs or artists of all-time are?</li>
+<li> 🤔 Have you ever wondered what your top songs or artists of all-time are?</li>
-<li>Did you just listen to a song that you forgot to heart?</li>
+<li> ❤️ Did you just listen to a song that you forgot to heart?</li>
-<li>In desparate need of a new playlist that will be generated straight to your Spotify account?</li>
+<li> :pray: In desparate need of a new playlist that will be generated straight to your Spotify account?</li>
 </ul>
 </p>
 <p>Listy is what you are looking for!</p>